 Whilst multi-engined planes could absorb more damage, carry more crew, fuel and ammunition (and certainly payload in the case of bombers), this could often come at the cost of the speed and agility of their single-engined brethren.
 As such the following rules are introduced when twin-engined aircraft are deployed on the table:

-- Damaged multi-engine planes are subject to further negative effects – they may no longer be advantaged, their speed diminishes.
+• Damaged multi-engine planes are subject to further negative effects – they may no longer be advantaged, and their speed diminishes.

 Heavy Fighters

-The P38 Lightning and Ki-45 Toryu ‘Nick’ squadron boxes and Aces are soon flying in the augment their respective air forces in Blood Red Skies.
-They can be played as above, noting that they are both ‘Agile’ aircraft, however they can be fielded, because their function is so similar to that of ordinary single-engined fighters, using the Heavy Fighters Optional rule.
+Heavy fighters can be operated slightly differently, should players agree.
+Though they can be played as above, noting that they tend to be ‘Agile’ aircraft, they can also be fielded, because their function is so similar to that of ordinary single-engined fighters, using the Heavy Fighters Optional rule.
 In this case they are treated as normal with one exception:

 When a heavy fighter would normally be shot down it loses an engine instead as detailed in the multi-engined rules above.
 If a damaged heavy fighter is hit again and fails to dodge it is shot down, inflicting two boom chits (one for the hit and one for being shot down).